AliSchlereth/rales_engine/README.md

 a small elephant at the top of your screen: great.
 If not, spin up your PostgreSQL app.

-(If you don't have the app, go [here](http://postgresapp.com/) and follow the install isntructions.)
+(If you don't have the app, go [here](http://postgresapp.com/) and follow the install instructions.)

 ### Fifth:
 Next: run the following command in your terminal: